top of page

 Blogging Or Keeping A Journal

-This is a great way to expres yourself and it gives you a recorded timeline of your life events and symptoms.
-Reading other like minded bloggers can help as well.
+This is a great way to express yourself, and it provides a recorded timeline of your life events and symptoms.
+Reading others like-minded bloggers can also be helpful.
 The Mighty is a great source.

 Neuropsychological Rehabilitation

 According to Dr. Jeffrey Kreutzer and Dr. Virginia Powell of Virginia Commonwealth University, "Research reveals that brain injury often affects abilities, behavior, and emotions.
-Commonly reported symptoms include trouble remembering things, thinking of the right word, seeing clearly, concentrating and doing more than one thing at a time (multi-tasking).
+Commonly reported symptoms include trouble remembering things, difficulty finding the right word, difficulty seeing, difficulty concentrating, and struggling to do more than one thing at a time (multitasking).
 Academic abilities are often affected as well.
 People may have difficulty spelling, doing simple math problems, and understanding what they read.
 Emotional changes may include frustration, depression, and difficulty controlling anger.
 After a brain injury, you, your doctor, therapists, and family members may want to know exactly how you have been affected."
 More

 Tips To Help Live With AE